 - Vella, J., Berardinelli, P., & Burrow, J. (1997) How Do They Know They Know?
 Evaluating Adult Learning.
 San Francisco: Jossey-Bass

 - NAEYC Code of Ethical Conduct: Supplement for Early Childhood Adult Educators

 - Instructor Competencies: standards for face-to-face, online, and blended settings.
 James D. Klein, J. Michael Spector, Barbara Grabowski.

 - Dialogue Education: Public Workshop Schedule

-- Active Learning series by Melvin L. Silberman
+- Active Learning series of books by Melvin L. Silberman

 - Active Learning: 101 Strategies to Teach any subject

 - Workshop Essentials: Planning and Presenting Dynamic Workshops, Bloom, Paula Jorde.
 New Horizon’s Press, Illinois, 2000